GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - E stands for new Effect or the new, more Effective emotions and behaviors that result from more reasonable thinking about the original event.
 E.g. Accept traffic as it is.
     - F stands for the developed Feelings.
 E.g. Inner peace.
 - There are so called "secrets" that you might share.
 There are real secrets you never will.
+- Mental distance & perspective.
+    - Zoom in on the good.
+Immerse yourself in it, relish it, cherish it.
+Be grateful for the good.
+    - Zoom out of the bad.
+Be more objectve.
+What if it was someone else that had your problems?
+Use your anger, fear, sadness, worry, frustration, etc. to take positive action.
+Step out into nature or big picture views/shows.
+- Get help.
+Sometimes you need extra tools, people, time, space, etc to solve things.

 ## 1.7.
 Manage complexity (HOW)